mikkosyrja/kuxaku/README.md

 	  -h, --help     show this help message and exit
 	  -p, --printer  printable images with white background

-Second optional parameter g defines acceleration for third travel time table.
+Optional parameters juiceg and juicet define faster acceleration at both ends of the journey.
 Option -p creates printer-friendly images with white background.

 ### Solar System Maps